9QIX/Google-Cybersecurity-Certification-Notes/V. Assets, Threats and Vulnerabilities/Week 3/Terms/I. Flaws in the system.md

 		- Identifying vulnerabilities
 		- Considering potential exploits
 		- Preparing defenses against threats
-		- Evaluating the effectiveness of these defenses.
+		- Evaluating the effectiveness of these defenses
 	- **Continuous Cycle:** Vulnerability management is an ongoing, cyclical process because new vulnerabilities constantly emerge.
 Security teams must remain vigilant and regularly update their defenses.
 - **[[Zero-Day Exploits]]:** Zero-day exploits refer to vulnerabilities and exploits that are previously unknown.
 These pose significant risks as they represent unanticipated threats for which there is "zero" time to prepare.
 - **Importance of Identifying Vulnerabilities:** The most crucial step in vulnerability management is identifying vulnerabilities, as it is the foundation for developing effective security measures.